ibexa/documentation-developer/docs/content_management/pages/create_custom_page_block.md

 ## Add block templates

-A block can have different templates that you select when adding it to a Page.
+A block can have different templates that you select when adding it to a page.

 To configure block templates, add them to block configuration: